Q: Can you print on leather with Permaset Inks?

 A. Permaset has been tested in the lab and we washed 30 times at 60°C and found no sign of deterioration.
 We have not done any more than that.

 Q. What is the difference between Supercover , Standard and Permatone inks?

-A. Std Permaset is for light coloured fabrics, Supercover is for dark coloured fabrics and Permatone is developed for the Pantone colour matching system.
+A. Std Permaset is for light coloured fabrics, Supercover is for dark coloured fabrics and Permatone is developed as a a colour matching system.